open-edge-insights/eii-core/README.md

       Eg: sudo make build push DOCKER_REGISTRY=ip_address:5000
       ```

-* Pulling EIS images from configured docker registry and do a run without install.
+* Pulling EIS images from configured docker registry and do a run without install. (`Entire IEdgeInsights folder needs to be present on the system from where images are pushed to registry`)
-Note: To pull and run from a DOCKER REGISTRY, only [docker_setup](../ docker_setup/) folder needs to be copied to target system.

    In case of DEV_MODE as true in .env file (Developer mode)